- Interview, video & photos: Alex Vernardis

 “The vision of the race is extremely important and I think that most of it I have learned through karting.
 Definitely, it’s something crucial if you want to learn how to become a better driver.”

-Stepping to KF2 in 2012 with ART GP, Leclerc kept pilling up strong performances as runner-up in both the FIA Karting European Championship – KF2 and the U18 World Championship while winning the WSK Euro Series title.
-In his final season, 2013, at the wheel of KZ karts, he won the South Garda Winter Cup (KZ2), finished sixth in the European Championship while he missed the World title to Max Verstappen.
+Stepping to KF2 in 2012 with ART GP, Leclerc kept pilling up strong performances as runner-up in both the FIA Karting KF2 European Championship and the U18 World Championship while winning the WSK Euro Series title.
+In his final season, 2013, at the wheel of KZ karts, he won the South Garda Winter Cup (KZ2), finished sixth in the European Championship while missing the World title to Max Verstappen.

 Having proved enough, Leclerc was ready to make the switch to single-seater series on his way to the pinnacle of motorsport…

 Find out more about our special articles and interviews: